Best CRM for Small Business

 You can segment leads within the CRM based on their location, company size, the product they are interested in, or any other measure that could suggest they are likely to buy.
 Once you have these segments, you can target them with the correct marketing and sales collateral.

 CRMs also have task management features that ensure your team takes the correct steps in the sales process.
-If a customer requests a call-back, the CRM will highlight this so someone on your team can contact them.
-Once the rep has made contact, they mark that they have done so to ensure customers aren’t hassled by numerous phone calls.
+For example, if a customer requests a call-back, the CRM will highlight this so someone on your team can contact them.
+Once the rep has made contact, they mark it to ensure customers aren’t hassled by numerous phone calls.

-Having all your customer and prospect information in a single place ensures all departments within your organisation are using the same data.
-Cloud-based systems reflect any updates made to the CRM instantly across the entire organisation.
+Having all your customer and prospect information in a single place ensures all departments within your company are using updated data.
+Cloud-based systems instantly reflect any CRM updates across the entire organisation.
 This keeps your data clean and means everyone is always up to date.

-Imagine a customer contacts a software support team about an issue they are having with the product.
-If the customer support rep records information about the problem within the CRM, tech support can gain knowledge of the customer’s problem before they contact them.
+Imagine a customer contacts a software support team about a product issue.
+If the customer support rep records information about the problem in a CRM, tech support can gain knowledge of the customer’s problem before they contact them.
+Plus, they can be more knowledgeable and empathetic in their response.

 Enable remote work